PHlebarov/demo-repo/README.md

 # Demo Repository

-This is the Demo repository
+This is the Demo repository for the QA course.